This is your morning Open Thread. Pour your favorite beverage and review the past and comment on the future.

 1992 – Abkhazia declares independence from Georgia.

-1995 – Comet Hale-Bopp is discovered and becomes visible to the naked eye nearly a year later.
+1995 – Comet Hale-Bopp is discovered; it will become visible to the naked eye nearly a year later.

 1997 – Digital Equipment Company files antitrust charges against chipmaker Intel.